Deshaun Watson: 2022

 On March 18, 2022, Watson and the Texans' 2024 sixth-round draft pick were traded to the Browns in exchange for the Browns' first-round draft picks in 2022, 2023, and 2024, as well as the Browns' third-round pick in 2023 and fourth-round picks in 2022 and 2024.
 As part of the trade, Watson signed a new, fully guaranteed, five-year, $230 million deal with the Browns, making it the largest guaranteed contract in NFL history at the time of the signing.
 The fact the contract was fully guaranteed later led to a collusion scandal involving the league and the NFL Players Association that was made public in July 2025, and later led to the resignations of NFLPA executive director Lloyd Howell and chief strategy officer J.C.
 Tretter a few days afterward.

 As a result of his sexual harassment allegations, Watson was suspended for six regular season games to start the 2022 season by arbiter Sue Lewis Robinson.
 He was allowed to participate in preseason activities, including preseason games.
-Two days later the NFL filed an appeal of the suspension, seeking to extend the suspension to at least a full season (17 regular season games), as well as seeking a fine and establishing a clause in which Watson would seek treatment for his conduct.
-NFL Commissioner Roger Goodell confirmed that the NFL would seek a full-year suspension including the postseason, calling Watson's conduct "egregious" and "predatory behavior".
+Two days later the NFL appealed of the suspension, seeking a suspension for at least full season (17 regular season games), as well as seeking a fine and establishing a clause in which Watson would seek treatment for his conduct.
+NFL Commissioner Roger Goodell confirmed that the NFL would seek a full-year suspension including the postseason for what Goodell described as "egregious" and "predatory behavior".
 The appeal was reviewed by former New Jersey Attorney General Peter C. Harvey.

 On August 18, 2022, after the NFL and the NFLPA reached a settlement, Watson was suspended for the first 11 games of the 2022 regular season and was fined $5 million.

 On November 28, 2022, Watson was reinstated from his suspension and was officially added to the 53-man roster.
 In Week 13, Watson started against his former team, the Texans.
 In his first game in 700 days, Watson posted the worst passer rating of his NFL career at 53.4, throwing for 131 yards and one interception in the 27–14 win.
 Watson finished the 2022 season with a 3–3 record as starting quarterback, with 1,102 passing yards, 7 touchdowns, and 5 interceptions as he closed out the last six games of the season.
 The Browns finished with a 7–10 record, and Watson's passer rating of 79.1 for the season was the lowest of his career.